autoplot/documentation/javadoc/org/autoplot/hapi/AbstractLineReader.md

+# org.autoplot.hapi.AbstractLineReader

-# org.autoplot.hapi.AbstractLineReaderSimilar to BufferedReader, so that it can be extended to support caching.
+Similar to BufferedReader, so that it can be extended to support caching.

 ***
 <a name="readLine"></a>
 # readLine